 Finish the Seam Allowances

-Because the bag has a lining, not all fabrics require this step.
-But if you see any kind of fraying as you work, take the time to complete this step because it will help your bag last longer
+If needed, apply a seam finish to the outer bag piece to prevent the raw edges from fraying.
+If you see any fabric fraying as you work, take the time to complete this step because it will help your bag last longer.

 Attach the Straps

-Sew across each end of the straps three or four times 1/4 inch from the edge of the fabric.
-This acts as basting, but it also helps keep the straps secure.Continue to 7 of 8 below.
+Measure in 3" from the side seams along the top edge of one wide side of the bag body.
+Pin one piece of webbing at the marks, leaving an inch of the webbing extending above the top of the bag.
+Sew across each end of the straps three or four times 1/4" from the edge of the fabric.
+This acts as basting, but it also helps keep the straps secure.
+Repeat on the opposite side.

-Top Stitch and Finish the Grocery Bag
+Top Stitch to Finish

 Take your new bag to the market on your next shopping trip and load it up with groceries!